Lotte players aim to perform well for the second consecutive year

 ◆ Kimura: "I want to become a player that people look up to"

-This year will be crucial for Yuto Kimura, who is in his third year since graduating from high school.
-Last season, he made the opening day roster, pitched as a reliever early in the season, and was then moved to the starting lineup after the interleague games.
-He recorded various firsts, including his first professional appearance, first win, first hold, and first save, pitching 22 games and 68 innings with 3 wins, 2 losses, 5 hold, and 1 save, ERA 3.31.
+For Yuto Kimura, who is entering his third year since graduating from high school, this year will be crucial.
+Last season, he secured a spot on the opening day roster, and was initially used as a reliever, then moved to the starting rotation during the interleague games.
+He recorded various "firsts," including his first professional appearance, first win, first hold, and first save, pitching 68 innings in 22 games, with a record of 3 wins, 2 losses, 5 hold, and 1 ERA of 3.31.

 Kimura summed up last season by saying, "I had a good experience from the opening, and to be honest, I was happy to be able to throw in a place like that, and my pitch really changed completely there, and I was able to pitch aggressively throughout the year, so that was really good."